Lorin Maazel: Early life

 He had his first conducting lesson at age seven with Vladimir Bakaleinikov, making his debut at age eight, conducting the University of Idaho Orchestra in Schubert's "Unfinished" Symphony in Los Angeles in 1938.
 In the same year, he conducted the National High School Orchestra at the National Music Camp in Interlochen, Michigan.
-The following year, he conducted 11 concerts by the same orchestra at the New York World’s Fair.
+The following year, he conducted 11 concerts by the same orchestra at the New York World's Fair.
 At the age of eleven, he guest-conducted the NBC Symphony Orchestra on the radio.
 At twelve he toured the United States to conduct major orchestras.
+By 1943 he emerged as the conductor of the Philharmonic-Symphony Orchestra at New York City's Lewisohn Stadium performing César Franck's Symphony in D minor.
 He made his violin debut at the age of fifteen.
 He attended the Fanny Edel Falk Laboratory School at the University of Pittsburgh as a child, followed by Peabody High School and the University of Pittsburgh.
 Maazel studied briefly with Pierre Monteux in 1945.

 Early career

 In the early 1950s, Maazel toured as the conductor with the Gershwin Concert Orchestra.
 The orchestra consisted of 25 members and a noted array of soloists.
 The orchestra was organized in cooperation with Ira Gershwin, to give the public a comprehensive Gershwin program.
 The list of soloists included George Gershwin's friend, Jesús María Sanromá, Carolyn Long and Theodor Uppman.

 In 1960, Maazel became the first American to conduct at the Bayreuth Festspielhaus.
 He was chief conductor of the Deutsche Oper Berlin from 1965 to 1971 and the Radio-Symphonie-Orchester (RSO) Berlin from 1964 to 1975.